Kristenz24/UAccess/README.md

 # UAccess: UA Enrollment System

-***UAccess*** was one my simple final project in my third year.
-This web application performs simple CRUD operations.
-It was designed to manage and access user data efficiently.
+***UAccess*** was one of my simple final projects in my third year.
+This web application performs basic CRUD operations and is designed to efficiently manage and access user data.

 ## Obtaining a Copy
 - Fork the repository and clone it to your local machine or download the project as ZIP.